Walking with White Rhinos in the Mosi-Oa-Tunya National Park, Zambia

-On arrival at Fawlty Towers Backpackers in Livingstone, on the recommendation of friend and fellow blogger, Jonny Blair, I immediately signed up with Livingstone Walking Safaris, where we would visit the Mosi-Oa-Tunya National Park and walk with White Rhinos.
+On arrival at Fawlty Towers Backpackers in Livingstone, I immediately signed up with Livingstone Walking Safaris to walk with white rhinos in the Mosi-Oa-Tunya National Park.

 Mother and baby white rhinos at the Mosi-Oa-Tunya National Park - Zambia